sparcityeu/GenTensor/README.md

-# GenTen: A Sparse Tensor Generator
+# GenTensor: A Sparse Tensor Generator
 The **genTen** program generates sparse tensors with several given features.
 It adopts a combination of normal distribution and log-normal distribution.